-On the front panel of both modules are small recessed indicators which provide confirmation of power and activity, as follows:
+On the front panels of all modules are small recessed indicators which provide confirmation of power and activity for each channel, as follows:

 - Constant red power applied, no communication activity. - Flickering red power applied, mouse or keyboard activity occuring. - Slow flashing red module is in flash upgrade mode.